latte-soft/rdd/README.md

 ## "Detailed" Explanation

-RDD is a completely **static** website for locally downloading Roblox deployments, assembling plain resources directly from Roblox's S3 bucket, into a complete format the user would expect to be able to directly download and run a specified deployment. **Everything is fetched locally in your browser, without any required server resources!**
+RDD is a completely **static** website for locally downloading Roblox deployments; assembling plain resources directly from Roblox's S3 bucket, into a complete format the user would expect to be able to directly download and run a specified deployment. **Everything is fetched locally in your browser, without any required server resources!**

 ## Usage